ORSA-DUBot-PTax/Phenetica-v.1.0/README.md

 # **Phenetica v.1.0**
 Phenetica is a powerful, cross-platform, standalone desktop application designed for comprehensive morphometric analysis of biological data using binary character traits.
-Built with modern Python technologies, Phenetica provides taxonomists with an intuitive graphical interface for performing advanced statistical analyses without the need for programming knowledge.
+Built with modern Python technologies, Phenetica provides taxonomists and researchers with an intuitive graphical interface for performing advanced statistical analyses without the need for programming knowledge.

 ## **Why Phenetica?**
 Phenetica bridges the gap between complex statistical methods and practical biological research, making sophisticated morphometric analyses accessible to everyone.
 The key features include: